korenskoy/eslint-plugin-react-redux/docs/rules/mapDispatchToProps-returns-object.md

-#  Enforces that mapDispatchToProps returns an object. (react-redux/mapDispatchToProps-returns-object)
+#  Enforces that mapDispatchToProps returns an object. (teactn/mapDispatchToProps-returns-object)

 Enforces that the mapDispatchToProps is an object or a function returning an object.

-*Note: All of the caught cases would have caused a runtime [warning](https://github.com/reactjs/react-redux/blob/master/src/utils/verifyPlainObject.js) by react-redux *
+*Note: All of the caught cases would have caused a runtime by teactn *

 ## Rule details